 - a.
 Current Sierra Club membership, - b.
 Certification as a rated leader at or above the level of the outing, - c.
-First aid certification within the last four years before conduct of an outing, - d.
-Leadership "soft" skills competence demonstration (e.g., OLT 101 completion and having read the Chapter Supplement to OLT 101 or the equivalent of these two as identified by LTC) within the last four years.
+First aid certification that is valid within the dates stated on the certificate or card.

+d.
+Leadership "soft" skills competence demonstration (e.g., OLT 101 completion and having read the Chapter Supplement to OLT 101 - or the equivalent of these two as identified by LTC) within the last four years.